David-Maisonave/Axter-Stash/StashPluginHelper/README.md

 ### StashPluginHelper Usage
 #### Example #1
-- All the arguments for StashPluginHelper class are optional.
+- All the arguments for **StashPluginHelper** class are optional.
-  - It can be called with no arguments if the plugin has NO UI settings and NO associated (*_config.py) file.
+  - StashPluginHelper can be called with no arguments if the plugin has NO UI settings and NO associated (*_config.py) file.
 ``` python
 from StashPluginHelper import StashPluginHelper
 plugin = StashPluginHelper()